DataDog/documentation/content/en/tracing/trace_search_and_analytics/request_flow_map.md

 {{< img src="tracing/live_search_and_analytics/request_flow_map/RUMService.gif" alt="RUM service link from flow map" style="width:100%;">}}

 Try the [request flow map in the app][5].
-Start by scoping the query to something that will load quickly in the map, such as your favorite service.
+To get started, scope a simple query such as a single service or endpoint.

 ### Examples

-Use the request flow map to investigate your application's behavior.
-Examples:
+Use the request flow map to investigate your application's behavior:

 - Search for a [resource][6] that corresponds to a particular HTTP request.